SunDevilRocketry/test/readme.md

 DEPENDENCIES:
 - [Unity from ThrowTheSwitch](https://github.com/ThrowTheSwitch/Unity/tree/master).
 This should be included in the root directory of the repository that this submodule appears in.
 If not, you need to add the submodule.
 - GNU GCov.
 This should be included in whatever gives you access to GCC.
+We use this to generate the coverage reports that tell developers how often a given statement or branch is hit.
 GDB is also highly recommended.
 - A bash terminal of some kind.
 Git Bash is recommended on Windows, and most Linux terminals should do.
 The makefiles use bash commands during execution to achieve the desired terminal and file output.

 GETTING STARTED: